dragon66/icafe/README.md

 - JPEG, GIF, PNG, TIFF XMP metadata support
    * Insert XMP metada into JPEG, GIF, PNG, and TIFF image
    * Extract XMP metadata from JPEG, GIF, PNG, and TIFF image
    * In case of JPEG, handle normal XMP and extendedXMP which cannot fit into one APP1 segment

+**NOTE**: the metadata related part of has become another repository "pixymeta" which has no dependency on reading and writing function of "icafe".
+There is also an Android version called "pixymeta-android".

 Where can I get the latest release?
 -----------------------------------